 God has never dealt with any nation as closely and fully as He has with Israel, but He nevertheless is directly concerned with every nation as a national entity.
-He has actually established each nation Himself (Deuteronomy 32:8), even determining the geographical boundaries of each and the time when each would rise and fall (Acts 17:26).
+He has actually established each nation Himself (Deuteronomy 32:8), even determining the geographical boundaries of each and the time when each rises and falls (Acts 17:26).

 Every nation has a purpose in history, but Israel had the highest calling of all.
-God personally gave them (through Moses) the finest governmental and legal system any nation ever had (Deuteronomy 4:5-8), and modern governments would therefore do well to emulate these, in so far as possible.
+God personally gave them (through Moses) the finest governmental and legal system any nation ever had (Deuteronomy 4:5-8), and modern governments would therefore do well to emulate these as much as possible.
 In fact, it is amazing that this Mosaic legal code has since served effectively as the basic legal code for all the greatest nations in modern history.
-This, in itself, is clear testimony to its divine origin and is therefore justification for retaining and implementing it wherever possible, even today.
+This in itself is clear testimony to its divine origin and is therefore justification for retaining and implementing it wherever possible, even today.